HappyGroupHub/Discord-Line-Message-Sync/README.md

     - Optimize - your commit messages here
     - Standardize - your commit messages here

+### Find bugs or having suggestions?

+If you have any suggestions or found any bugs, please open an issue [here](https://github.com/HappyGroupHub/Discord-Line-Message-Sync/issues), will try to fix it as soon as possible.

 ### License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details